 - 3.1.
 When students are on the School grounds. - 3.2.
 When students are travelling to and from School. - 3.3.
 When students are on School tours and trips. - 3.4.
 When students are engaged in extracurricular activities organised by the School. - 3.5.
 The School reserves the right, in exceptional circumstances, to apply the Policy in respect of bullying or harassment that occurs at any other time when, in the opinion of the Principal and/or the Board of Governors of Sandford Park School ("the Board"), there is a clear connection with the School, and the alleged behaviour is likely to have a significant impact on the work of the School.

-This could include (but is not limited to), for example, the bullying of a student using social networking sites such as Facebook, Twitter or other such sites.
+This could include (but is not limited to), for example, the bullying of a student using social networking sites such as Facebook, Twitter or other such sites. - 4.
+In accordance with the requirements of the Education (Welfare) Act 2000 and the code of behaviour

-- 4. In accordance with the requirements of the Education (Welfare) Act 2000 and the code of behaviour guidelines issued by the National Education and Welfare Board ("NEWB"), the Board has adopted the following anti-bullying policy within the framework of the School's overall code of behaviour.
-The Policy fully complies with the requirements of the Anti-Bullying Procedures for Primary and Post-Primary Schools which were published in September 2013. - 5.
-The Board recognises the very serious nature of bullying and the negative impact that it can have on the lives of students and is therefore fully committed to the following key principles of best practice in preventing and tackling bullying behaviour: - 5.1.
-A positive school culture and climate which - 5.1.1. is welcoming of difference and diversity and is based on inclusivity; - 5.1.2. encourages students to disclose and discuss incidents of bullying behaviour in a nonthreatening environment; and - 5.1.3. promotes respectful relationships across the school community; - 5.2.
-Effective leadership; - 5.3.
-A school-wide approach; - 5.4.
-A shared understanding of what bullying is and its impact; - 5.5.
-Implementation of education and prevention strategies (including awareness- raising measures) that - 5.5.1. build empathy, respect and resilience in students; and - 5.5.2. address explicitly the issues of cyber-bullying and identity-based bullying including in particular, homophobic and transphobic bullying. - 5.6.
-Effective supervision and monitoring of students; - 5.7.
-Support for staff; - 5.8.
+Policy fully complies with the requirements of the Anti-Bullying Procedures for Primary and Post-Primary Schools which were published in September 2013.

+- 5. The Board recognises the very serious nature of bullying and the negative impact that it can have on the lives of students and is therefore fully committed to the following key principles of best practice in preventing and tackling bullying behaviour: - 5.1.
+A positive school culture and climate which - 5.1.1. is welcoming of difference and diversity and is based on inclusivity. - 5.1.2. encourages students to disclose and discuss incidents of bullying behaviour in a nonthreatening environment; and - 5.1.3. promotes respectful relationships across the school community. - 5.2.
+Effective leadership. - 5.3.
+A school-wide approach. - 5.4.
+A shared understanding of what bullying is and its impact. - 5.5.
+Implementation of education and prevention strategies (including awareness- raising measures) that - 5.5.1. build empathy, respect, and resilience in students; and

+- 5.5.2. address explicitly the issues of cyber-bullying and identity-based bullying including in particular, homophobic, and transphobic bullying. - 5.6.
+Effective supervision and monitoring of students. - 5.7.
+Support for staff. - 5.8.
 Consistent recording, investigation and follow up of bullying behaviour (including use of established intervention strategies); and - 5.9.
-On-going evaluation of the effectiveness of the Policy. - 6.
-In accordance with the Anti-Bullying Procedures for Primary and Post-Primary Schools bullying is defined as follows: - Bullying is unwanted negative behaviour, verbal, psychological or physical, conducted by an individual or group against another person (or persons) and which is repeated over time.
+On-going evaluation of the effectiveness of the Policy. - In accordance with the Anti-Bullying Procedures for Primary and Post-Primary Schools bullying is defined as follows:

+Bullying is unwanted negative behaviour, verbal, psychological or physical, conducted by an individual or group against another person (or persons) and which is repeated over time.